Global gambling industry in recent years

 Activity Participation – Casino Visitors – Mean Spend (2015-2016)

-It is estimated that at least 76% of adult Canadians engage in some form of gambling.
+It is estimated that at least 76% of adult Canadians engage in some form of gambling with online casinos and slots coming out on top.
 As of 2017, that percentage represents almost 30 million Canadians.
 (Exact number: 29,650,033).
 Canada`s betting industry is estimated to generate over $15.5B per year.

 Before we conclude our gambling stat attack, let's take a quick look at some of the most impressive figures from some of the world's emerging talents.